Easy and Inexpensive Way to Clean Grout Yourself

 Not wanting to subject ourselves to the potent fumes of migraine inducing bleach, we decided to come up with our own recipe that would be effective, fume free, and as non-toxic as possible.

-After 7 years, we needed something with a little muscle, so with that in mind what follows is the concoction we came up with that worked amazingly well.
-I am also including tips for making the job go more smoothly, highlighting the mistakes we made and what we should have done differently.
+What follows is the recipe for our mix and tips for making the job go more smoothly, highlighting the mistakes we made and what we should have done differently.

-Hopefully your floor and/or shower cleaning experience will go much smoother and not take six hours with two people like ours did initially.
-With what we know now, next time we'll do this in half the time.
+Hopefully your floor and/or shower cleaning experience will go much smoother and not take six hours with two people like ours did.
 Below is how we cleaned the grout and returned it to looking like new.
 The ingredients are inexpensive, simple, mostly non-toxic, and very effective.

 Our Mostly Natural Effective Grout Cleaner